wdjungst/react-project/README.md

-## Get Started
+## Getting Started

-First of all, global npm installs are not the cat's pajamas, so you need to make your own project first.

-Second, npm scripts are the bees knees, so we're just going to provide some for you.
+Don't clone this repo, it's not a boilerplate.
+Do this:

 ```
+# don't like global npm installs, so you get to make the project
 mkdir best-app-of-your-life
 cd best-app-of-your-life
 npm init .
 # follow prompts

+# react project is a dependency, not a boilerplate, install it
 npm install react-project --save

+# You probably want a bit of boilerplate to get started though.
+# There isn't much here, it just connects the pieces that
+# react-project gives you
 node_modules/.bin/react-project init
 # follow prompts